yitung-huang/2020-fullstack-exercise/readme.md

 ### Database

+I have setup the program to read from `exercise.yaml` on server start.
+Feel free to substitute other `yaml` files by changing the filename to be loaded in `app/models/customer.rb` and `app/models/user.rb`!

-Sorry I didn't make a parser to parse `exercise.yaml`.
-You will have to add the entries by using the rails console:
+You can also choose to add the entries by using the rails console:

 ```
 rails console